MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/xrm-tooling/use-powershell-cmdlets-xrm-tooling-connect.md

 ---
-title: "Use PowerShell cmdlets for XRM tooling to connect to CDS for Apps (Common Data Service for Apps)| Microsoft Docs"
+title: "Use PowerShell cmdlets for XRM tooling to connect to Common Data Service (Common Data Service for Apps)| Microsoft Docs"
 description: "Learn how to use Powershell cmdlets for XRM tooling like Get-CrmConnection and Get-CrmOrganizations to connect to Common Data Service for Apps and retrieve organizations that the current user has access to" ms.custom: "" ms.date: 03/20/2019